 Dr Carly Ameen

-Carly is an archaeological scientist specialising in zooarchaeology.
+Carly is an archaeological scientist specialising in zooarchaeology and a founding member of the HumAnE Research Centre where she directs the Morphometrics Lab.
 Her research focuses on the use of Geometric Morphometrics (GMM) to distinguish between the faunal remains of closely related animals and identify domesticates in archaeological contexts.
 She is primarily interested in how changes in animal morphology are related to changing husbandry practices and the unique cultural roles of animals in the past.

-Carly’s work focuses on the zooarchaeological analysis of lagomorph remains from key archaeological sites across England to provide a deeper-time perspective on the impact of these ‘alien species’ both today and in the past.
-Her research combines traditional zooarchaeological methods with geometric morphometrics and stable isotope analysis to reconstruct changing human-lagomorph relationships.
+Carly’s work focuses on the zooarchaeological analysis of equid remains from key archaeological sites across Britian to provide a deeper-time perspective on the impact of this Medieval icon on both the broader cultural landscape of the Middle Ages, as well as on the biology of the horse itself.
+Her research combines traditional zooarchaeological methods with geometric morphometrics and stable isotope analysis to reconstruct changing human-equid relationships.

 “Exploring the Easter E.g.- Shifting Baselines and Changing Perceptions of Cultural and Biological ‘Aliens’”, PI Prof. Naomi Sykes, University of Exeter (AHRC).